dri95/Commodity-Price-forecasting/README.md

 ![](Results/Msemae.PNG)

 ## 	EXPERIMENTAL RESULTS
 The Model which trained using the Adam optimizer was selected to generate 1-day ahead and 50-days ahead forecasts using the test dataset.
+(Price Vs Time)

 *One-day Forecast
 ![](Results/1DD.PNG)